ACRL offers discussion lists to keep you informed about important issues within the association and the academic and research librarianship arena.

 Due to ALA's tax exemption as a 501(c)(3), ALA resources cannot be used to support or oppose any candidate for public office.
 Nor can they be used to link to other sites that contain such support or opposition.
 Neither can ALA's resources be used to suggest or support boycotts or to make defamatory remarks.

-Each of ACRL's seventeen sections hosts an e-mail discussion list on relevant topics.
-Most of the sections use the Sympa interface, but some maintain a separate system.
+Each of ACRL's sections host a Connect e-mail discussion list where members and non-members are welcome to post on relevant topics.
 Click here for subscription information.

 ACRL Update is an e-mail notification service designed to keep you informed about ACRL initiatives, professional development opportunities, publications, and other items of interest in the academic and higher education community.